OpenNebula/docs/source/quick_start/operation_basics/provisioning_edge_cluster.rst

 Provisioning an Edge Cluster
 ============================

 In this section you can check all the steps needed to deploy an **Edge Cluster**.
-This involves the FireEdge OneProvision GUI and Sunstone to manage the resources created in OpenNebula.
+This involves the OneProvision GUI and Sunstone to manage the resources created in OpenNebula.
 Each new provision in the OneProvision GUI creates a new OpenNebula cluster.

 .. important:: This guide assumes that you have deployed the OpenNebula front-end following the :ref:`Deployment Basics guide <deployment_basics>`.
 Here we'll be creating a metal Edge Cluster with KVM hypervisor, suitable for deploying both Virtual Machines and K8s clusters in the following :ref:`Usage Basics section <usage_basics>`.